 - My authority under Fact Finding 26 ends at the end of next month.
-As we move forward, I am keeping two goals in mind: - 1) The United States must have a reliable international supply chain for U.S. importers and exporters, and - 2) No American exporter should lose an international sale due to the unavailability of ocean transportation. - I am honored to have been re-nominated by President Obama for another term at the Commission.
+As we move forward, I am keeping two goals in mind: - 1) The United States must have a reliable international supply chain for U.S. importers and exporters, and - 2) No American exporter should lose an international sale due to the unavailability of ocean transportation. - I intend to pursue these goals with your continued assistance and support. - Thank you very much.